clarkep/ppa-final/README.md

-# Parallel Graph Drawing Algorithms
+# Parallel Graph Drawing
-This repository consists of code for exploring parallel graph drawing algorithms and their benchmarks.
+This project explores parallelizing graph drawing algorithms.
+In particular, it implements parallel force-directed and Sugiyama drawing algorithms.

 ## Generating Random Graphs
 Run `python graph_generator.py vertex_count edge_count`.
 This will output an `input.txt` where each line consists of an edge between two vertices.